Saturday, May 27, 2017

 Visual IQ, a Marketing Attribution Software provider (founded in 2006), was acquired by Nielsen last year for $2 Billion.

-Zscaler (founded in 2008), a Cyber Security Software company, just had its IPO.
+Zscaler (founded in 2008), a cybersecurity software company, just had its IPO.
 Zscaler is currently valued at $50 Billion on the NASDAQ.

 I have learned from being part of these successful teams and from previous experiences in the start-up ecosystem.

-with smarts, training, experience and drive who can take a business to 'the next level'; whether that means faster growth, more sustainable or more significant revenue, or higher profits.
+Hot Software businesses like Fintech and Cyber Security need marketers with smarts, training, experience and drive who can take a business to 'the next level'; whether that means faster growth, more sustainability or more significant revenue, or higher profits.

 2. Data; explore this and find out what is going on.
 Don't just rely on the facts you see.
 Talk with people and establish whether the data you see on paper matches what you are hearing.